-Share it with your friends and family and social media.
+Share it with your friends and family and on social media.
 Make a post on Twitter every time you publish something new on your blog.
 If you’re following other travel blogs, interact with them – see if you can guest post on their site, or at least write a comment.
-Use travel forums, contribute with useful information and tell people about your blog.
+Use travel forums, contribute useful information, and tell people about your blog.
 Maybe some newspaper or media outlet will want to hear your story, and that could be a solid opportunity for exposure.

 There are many ways to promote it.
-And it doesn’t require marketing budget or anything – just do your best to get the name out there!
+And it doesn’t require a marketing budget or anything – just do your best to get the name out there!